Graduate students are admitted to the Faculty in one of the categories outlined below.

 Students receive one parchment from their home institution.
 Where the home institution is the University of Calgary, the parchment will indicate “Joint Degree offered in collaboration with (Collaborating Institution Name).”
 Where the home institution is not the University of Calgary, the Joint PhD degree is similarly recognized and recorded.
 Each joint doctoral degree is administered according to an agreement between the University of Calgary and the partnering institution.

-A student who meets the qualifications for admission but lacks the necessary background for a graduate program in a chosen area of specialization may be admitted as a qualifying graduate student.
+A student who meets the Faculty of Graduate Studies admission requirements but lacks the necessary background for a graduate program in a chosen area of specialization may be admitted as a qualifying graduate student.
 A qualifying student is required to take more courses in a degree program than a regular graduate student.
 Upon satisfactory completion of a qualifying term or year, the student may be transferred to regular student status.
 Qualifying graduate students must be full-time registrants in either a master's or a doctoral degree program.
 Qualifying status will not be granted for a period exceeding one year.

 Conditional Admission for Language Upgrading